Here’s a fine late summer friend I found hanging outside my door.

 On early summer mornings at the local botanical garden, you can find all sorts of fine flowers and flying friends.
 Here’s a lovely pair I spotted last Saturday.

-This fine specimen of Eastern white pine (Pinus strobus) is a little south of its native range, but the species is a popular choice in urban landscapes throughout the United States because of its fast growth, endurance in tough conditions, and year-round greenery.
+This fine specimen of Eastern white pine is a little south of its native range, but the species is a popular choice in urban landscapes throughout the United States for its fast growth, resilience in tough conditions, and year-round greenery.
 Hey, it’s better than another crape myrtle.

 I spent 6 hours yesterday lying on a bench in Piedmont Park, overlooking Lake Clara Meer.
 The water was full of honking geese, but I was disappointed by the lack of turtles.

-I thought about my visit to Prospect Park last July, when I spotted this log full of painted turtles (Chrysemys picta) catching flies.
+I thought about my visit to Prospect Park last July, when I spotted this log full of painted turtles catching flies.
 New York, how I miss you.

 It was a freezing day in Philly when I snapped this pic of a pigeon shivering on a fire hydrant — I believe it was on 15th Street in Center City, across from City Hall.